 1. “It was not the practice of canned lion hunting that is damaging the conservation image of the country, it is the activists who keep publicising it.
-Government should ban people from commenting negatively on canned hunting.
-South Africa should only show the good news and kill the bad news.”
+The government should ban people from commenting negatively on canned hunting.
+South Africa should only show good news and kill the bad news.”

 My comment: Yes, this was a serious submission made to Parliament by an executive member of a hunting association.
 I did not make this up!

 2. “The 1000 people who work in the lion sector have a right to earn a living.”